aws/aws-fpga/README.md

     > ℹ️ <b>INFO:</b> If you need to follow GUI Development flows, please checkout our [Developer Resources](./developer_resources/README.md) where we provide Step-By-Step guides to setting up a GUI Desktop.
 1. Clone the small_shell branch of [FPGA Developer Kit](https://github.com/aws/aws-fpga) on your instance.
     ```git clone -b small_shell https://github.com/aws/aws-fpga.git```
 1. Follow the quickstarts from the next section.
+1. Review the [F1.S.1.0 shell migration guide](./hdk/docs/AWS_Small_Shell_Migration_Guidelines.md) for help with migrating from shell F1.X.1.4 to small shell F1.S.1.0
 ### Quickstarts
 Before you create your own AWS FPGA design, we recommend that you go through one of the step-by-step Quickstart guides: